 If you enjoy it you can see more painting/music at https://vimeo.com/248539472

-It took many attempts to perfect the image transfer technique that I use to make my limited edition prints.
-This timelapse shows some of the processes that I have developed to make them at an archival quality to be able to put on display without requiring mounting behind glass.
+This timelapse shows some of the processes that I have developed to make these limited edition transfers at an archival quality to be able to put on display without requiring mounting behind glass.

 Sign up to my mailing list to be informed about exhibitions and events